ufrisk/pcileech/readme.md

 Generating Signatures:
 ======================
-PCILeech comes with built in signatures for Linux and OS X. For Windows 8.1 and higher two full pages of driver code is needed to hijack the kernel.
+PCILeech comes with built in signatures for Linux, FreeBSD and macOS.
+For Windows 8.1 and higher two full pages of driver code is needed to hijack the kernel.
 In order to avoid copyright issues the end user has to generate these signatures by themselves using the pcileech_gensig.exe program.
 The user needs to point to a valid ntfs.sys file in order to generate a signature.
 Alternatively it is possible to use the unstable/experimental win10_x64 generic built-in signature.

 Capabilities:
 =============